ethyca/fides/docs/fides/docs/guides/reporting.md

 ### Paused erasure request example

-The request below is in a `paused` state because we're waiting on the user to confirm they've masked the appropriate data before proceeding.
-The `stopped_collection_details` shows us that the request paused execution during the `erasure` step of the `manual_key:filing_cabinet` collection.
-Looking at `action_needed.locators` field, we can see that the user should find the record in the filing cabinet with an `id` of 2, and replace its `authorized_user` with `None`.
+The request below is in a `paused` state for user to confirm they've masked the appropriate data before proceeding.

+The `stopped_collection_details` shows that the request paused execution during the `erasure` step of the `manual_key:filing_cabinet` collection.
+Looking at `action_needed.locators` field shows that the user should find the record in the filing cabinet with an `id` of 2, and replace its `authorized_user` with `None`.

-A confirmation of the masked records count should be uploaded to the `resume_endpoint`  See the [Manual Data](https://ethyca.github.io/fidesops/guides/manual_data/#resuming-a-paused-erasure-privacy-request) guides for more information on resuming a paused erasure request.
+A confirmation of the masked records count should be uploaded to the `resume_endpoint`.
+See the [manual data guides](../getting-started/datasets.md#resume-a-paused-erasure-privacy-request) for more information on resuming a paused erasure request.

 ```json
 {